 - a.
 Invasions of Sexual Privacy. - i.
-Without a person's consent, watching or enabling others to watch that person's nudity or sexual acts in a place where that person has a reasonable expectation of privacy; - ii.
-Without a person's consent, making or attempting to make photographs (including videos) or audio recordings, or posting, transmitting or distributing such recorded material, depicting that person's nudity or sexual acts in a place where that person has a reasonable expectation of privacy; or - iii.
-Using depictions of nudity or sexual activity to extort something of value from a person. - b.
+Without a person's consent, watching or enabling others to watch that person's nudity or sexual acts in a place where that person has a reasonable expectation of privacy;

+- ii.
+Without a person's consent, making or attempting to make photographs (including videos) or audio recordings, or posting, transmitting or distributing such recorded material, depicting that person's nudity or sexual acts in a place where that person has a reasonable expectation of privacy; - iii.
+Using depictions of nudity or sexual activity to extort something of value from a person; or. - iv.
+Threatening to post or share depictions of nudity or sexual activity unless a person takes a particular action. - b.
 Sexual intercourse with a person under the age of 18. - c.
 Exposing one's genitals in a public place for the purpose of sexual gratification. - d.
 Failing to comply with the terms of a no-contact order, a suspension of any length, or any order of exclusion issued under this Policy. - e.
 Engaging in Retaliation.
 Retaliation is an adverse action against a person based on their report or other disclosure of alleged Prohibited Conduct to a University employee, or their participation in, refusal to participate in, or assistance with the investigation, reporting, remedial, or disciplinary processes provided for in this Policy.